cyclr/docs/pages/launch/partner-connector-install.md

 What is a Partner Connector?
 ---
-Your Partner Connector is your applications connector.
-When installing Launch or Marketplace to a new account you can install your applications connector - the Partner Connector - into the account at the same time, so your users will not be expected to authenticate against your platform during the LAUNCH or Marketplace flow.
+Your Partner Connector is your application's connector.
+When installing Launch or Marketplace to a new account you can install your application's connector - the Partner Connector - into the account at the same time, so your users will not be expected to authenticate against your platform during the LAUNCH or Marketplace flow.

 Setting up a Partner Connector
 ---